 - Excessive sweating at night

 - Inward movement of the ribcage when inhaling

 - Poor school performance

 - Sluggishness or sleepiness (often misinterpreted as laziness in the classroom)

 - Unusual sleeping positions, such as sleeping on the hands and knees, or with the neck hyper-extended

 Who gets sleep apnoea?

 Sleep apnoea is a relatively common condition that affects men more than women.
-According to the NHS, about 4% of men and 2% of women have obstructive sleep apnoea.
-The condition is most common in people aged 40 or over, although it can affect people of all ages, including children.
+Around 4% of middle-aged men and 2% of women have obstructive sleep apnoea.
+The condition is most common in people aged 30-60, although it can affect people of all ages, including children.

 Obesity is a major risk factor for sleep apnoea because excessive body fat can place strain on the muscles in the throat.